jackvandrunen/enclave/README.md

 *Handshake*

 When two clients connect, they both should send a single packet.
-This packet should contain the client's "status" and "status-message".
+This packet should contain the client's "alias", "status", and "status-message".

 ---